Benykoz/gym_px4/README.md

 Off-policy optimization algorithms that take a few seconds to update the new policy each epoch result with no new signals sent to the gazebo sim. hence we use env.pause and env.unpause to stop the sim during policy updates.

 ## Lunching the example:
-run the simulation using 'make px4_sitl gazebo' (also works in headless mode) run PD_test.py
+run PD_test.py